ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="10202"></a>
 #### Trace Flag: 10202
+**Undocumented trace flag**<br />
 Function: According to demo scripts from a Sunil Agarwal session at PASS 2014, enables a new DMV named sys.dm_db_column_store_row_group_physical_stats.
 This DMV is not in SQL 2014 RTM and Sunil did not perform this demo during the session, so this DMV appears to be in a future (or internal) version of SQL Server.<br/>
 Link: None